 He began his career at Goodwill Industries, where he was Director of Staff Development.
 As his career advanced, he accepted the role of Chief Administrative Officer and Human Resources Director for a large, affordable housing development corporation.
 Walter served as a change agent within the organization and championed strategies that impacted organizational-wide performance management.
 He oversaw culture change, compliance, and an array of talent management initiatives aimed at the best achievement of corporate goals.
 Most recently, Walter served as Director of Human Resources for Healthfirst, LLC, where he and his team were collectively responsible for delivering HR Strategies that impacted $9 billion revenue line of business with more than 1,000 employees.

 Walter completed his BBA and MBA degrees at Hofstra University.
 He resides on Long Island and enjoys travelling the world and the richness of diverse cultures and perspectives.

 Rick received a Bachelor of Science degree in Communications from Southern Illinois University in 1975; a Master of Divinity from Christian Theological Seminary in 1979; and a Juris Doctor from Cleveland State University’s Cleveland-Marshall College of Law in 1986.
-He is a past member of the Florida, Ohio, Cleveland, Cuyahoga County, and American Bar Associations.
-He is Chair of the Association of Conference Attorneys of the United Church of Christ, an organization of legal representatives of UCC entities that monitors legislative issues affecting churches.
+He is a member of the Association of Conference Attorneys of the United Church of Christ.

-Rick, an ordained minister in the Christian Church (Disciples of Christ), is a member of Coral Gables Congregational United Church of Christ in Miami, Florida, where his spouse, the Rev. Dr. Laurinda M. Hafner, serves as Senior Pastor.
+An ordained minister in the Christian Church (Disciples of Christ), Rick is a member of Coral Gables Congregational United Church of Christ in Miami, Florida, where his spouse, the Rev. Dr. Laurinda M. Hafner, serves as Senior Pastor.
 They are the parents of a daughter who attends Wagner College in Staten Island, New York.